Aigerimkrm/Mood-to-Movies/README.md

 1) Download the folder from the Github Repository: https://github.com/Aigerimkrm/Mood-to-Movies
 2) Open Anaconda Prompt/Terminal and navigate to the `project_project` folder, i.e. use the similar looking command `cd "C:\Users\PythonProjects\Mood-to-Movies-main\Final_Python_Project\final_project"`
 3) Install the required packages by using the command `pip install -r requirements.txt` (This will automatically install all the libraries used in the project)
-4) To Launch App, run this final command: streamlit run app.py
+4) To Launch App, run this final command: `streamlit run app.py`
 5) The website will then open on your browser!

-1) Download the folder from the Github Repository: https://github.com/Aigerimkrm/Mood-to-Movies
-2) Open Anaconda Prompt/Terminal and navigate to the project folder.
-It will look something like this:

-   **"C:\Users\Mood-to-Movies-main\Final_Python_Project\final_project"**

-4) Install the required packages:

-   **pip install -r requirements.txt**
-(This will automatically install all the libraries used in the project)

-7) To Launch App, run this final command:

-   **streamlit run app.py**

-9) The website will then open on your browser!

 ## Dataset Generation